Monthly Book Review – Emmanuel’s Book

 Since about my early 20's I've been aware of certain materials (books, videos, etc) from a few different people claiming to be acting as “channels”.
 Among these, probably the one that I was most interested in for many years was Abraham Hicks (you can read up on more information about who they are from an objective point of view here on the Esther Hicks Wikipedia page).

-Although after exploring this “world” further years later, I decided that I no longer had much trust in “Abraham Hicks”.
+After exploring this “world” further years later, I decided that I no longer had much trust in “Abraham Hicks”.
 Their work just seemed to much like a business enterprise, and their ideas seemed strangely similar to the work of “Seth” which was publicised as early as the 1960's, and which I've more recently read.

 The work of Emmanuel, similarly to the work of Seth, has been around for many years.
 And the book which is the focus of this month's review “Emmanuel's Book” was published in 1986.